jmstrick93/clunkr/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Clunkr is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).